arif1101/TS-Assingment-1/README.md

 # Understanding TypeScript: Enums, any, unknown, and never

-This blog helps beginners understand two important topics in TypeScript:
+This blog helps understand two important topics in TypeScript:
 - How enums work
 - The difference between `any`, `unknown`, and `never` types

 ---

-## ✅ What is an `enum` in TypeScript?
+## What is an `enum` in TypeScript?

-An `enum` is a list of fixed values.
-You use it when you want to give **names** to a group of related values.
+An `enum` is a list of fixed values. we use it when we want to give **names** to a group of related values.

 ### 🔸 Why use enums?
-- To make your code **easy to read**
+- To make our code **easy to read**
 - To **avoid mistakes**
 - To group values together